So you want to become a Firefighter? But having a hard time?

 Write down, or save, 1-2 points.

-This only needs to take 10-15 minutes and is going to give you a head start in building your resume.
+This only needs to take 10-15 minutes and is going to give you a head start in building a quality resume.
 Jotting this down can also potentially help you in the interview.

 3. The Three ‘Gates’ You Must Unlock